pvsvamsi/SystemAlertWindow/README.md

   }

 }
 ```

 ###### While initializing system alert window in your code
 ```
     await SystemAlertWindow.checkPermissions;
     ReceivePort _port = ReceivePort();
     IsolateManager.registerPortWithName(_port.sendPort);
     _port.listen((dynamic callBackData) {
       String tag= callBackData[0];
       switch (tag) {
+        case "personal_btn":
+          print("Personal button click : Do what ever you want here.
+This is inside your application scope");
+          break;
+        case "simple_button":
+          print("Simple button click : Do what ever you want here.
+This is inside your application scope");
+          break;
-        case button_app_to_foreground:
+        case "focus_button":
-          print("Do what ever you want here.
+          print("Focus button click : Do what ever you want here.
 This is inside your application scope");
           break;
       }
     });